genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 }
 ```

 You can then extend the cloning functionality for your specific requirements.
-For example our charts component needs to copy over `config` and `data` parameters.
+For example, our charts component needs to copy over `config` and `data` parameters.
 ```typescript
 export class G2PlotChart extends LifecycleMixin(FoundationElement) {
 	...